syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 ##### Repeat layout option

-This option repeats the parent records imported in all the rows.
+This option repeats the parent records exported in all the rows.

-The following code snippet helps to import data with repeated rows.
+The following code snippet helps to export from nested collection objects with repeat layout option.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}